WebucatorTraining/ssis-55321A/L09-reliability-StepByStep.md

      and only commits the rows once one or more checks have been run on the data.
 Otherwise, it rolls the changes back.
         1. Right-click <code class="nocopy">Execute SQL Task 2</code>, and then click <code class="nocopy">Edit</code>.
-        2. In the Execute SQL Task Editor, click the ellipsis (`…`) next to the SQLStatement property.
+        2. In the Execute SQL Task Editor, click the ellipsis (<code class="nocopy">…</code>) next to the SQLStatement property.
         3. In the Enter SQL Query dialog box, modify the code to include the BEGIN TRANSACTION and COMMIT commands as shown below, and then click <code class="nocopy">OK</code> to close the Enter SQL Query dialog box.